dojo/framework/src/has/README.md

 };
 ```

-`staticFeatures` can also be specified as a function, which returns an map of the features:
+`staticFeatures` can also be specified as a function, which returns a map of the features:

 ```typescript
 window.DojoHasEnvironment = {